ebadkamil/metrics-to-grafana/README.md

   - Publish metrics to carbon server and visualize on Grafana
   - Publish logs to graylog.

-Before publishing the metrics and logs, we need to install graylog, graphite and grafana server on the local machine.
+Before publishing the metrics and logs, we need to run graylog, graphite and grafana server on the local machine.

 # Running Publisher, Graphite, Graylog and Grafana server using Docker